junxit/us-congress-code/title-02/chapter-9/sec-282b.md

 # § 282b.
 Compensation

-- **(a)** The Legislative Counsel shall be paid at a per annum gross rate equal to the rate of basic pay, as in effect from time to time, for level III of the Executive Schedule of section 5314 of title 5.
+- **(a)** The Legislative Counsel shall be paid at a per annum gross rate equal to the greater of $173,900 or the rate of pay in effect for such position under an order issued by the Speaker of the House of Representatives pursuant to the authority of section 4532 of this title.
-- **(b)** Members of the staff of the Office other than the Legislative Counsel shall be paid at per annum gross rates fixed by the Legislative Counsel with the approval of the Speaker or in accordance with policies approved by the Speaker, but not in excess of the rate of basic pay for one pay level above the maximum pay level for employees of the House of Representatives provided under clause 6(c) of Rule XI of the Rules of the House of Representatives.
+- **(b)** Members of the staff of the Office other than the Legislative Counsel shall be paid at per annum gross rates fixed by the Legislative Counsel with the approval of the Speaker or in accordance with policies approved by the Speaker, but not in excess of the applicable rate of pay in effect under an order issued by the Speaker of the House of Representatives pursuant to the authority of section 4532 of this title.

 ## Source credit

 (Pub.
 L. 91–510, title V, § 523, Oct.
 26, 1970, 84 Stat.
 1203; Pub.
 L. 95–94, title I, § 115, Aug.
 5, 1977, 91 Stat.
-668.)
+668; Pub.
+L. 116–94, div.
+E, title II, § 212(b)(3)(A), Dec.
+20, 2019, 133 Stat.
+2776.)

 ## Notes

-### References in Text

-Clause 6(c) of Rule XI of the Rules of the House of Representatives, referred to in text, was amended generally for the One Hundred First Congress and, as so amended, does not refer to specific pay levels.
-The Rules were amended generally by House Resolution No. 5, One Hundred Sixth Congress, Jan.
-6, 1999, and, as so amended, provisions formerly appearing in clause 6(c) of Rule XI, as amended for the One Hundred First Congress, are now contained in clause 9(c) of Rule X.

 ### Codification